gitdode/librfm95/README.md

 ## About

 Static avr-libc library providing basic support for RFM95 (SX1276) radio modules.
-Other RFM9x radios might work as well, but were not tested yet.
+Other RFM9x radios might work as well, but were not tested.

-I'm impressed how well these radio modules work; the range achieved with simple wire antennas as well as the reliable packet transmission.

 This is work in progress.
 Currently available is (FSK and LoRa):